Aggravation Board Game Instructions

 Deciding Who Starts:

-- A) A player selects a matching set of colored game marbles and places them in the base row of the same color.
+- Option one: A player selects a matching set of colored game marbles and places them in the base row of the same color.

-- B) Players each then roll one of the dice.
+- Option two: Players each then roll one of the dice.
 Whoever gets the highest number plays first.
 Play then proceeds clockwise from the first player.

 When it is a player's turn, he or she rolls one of the dice and moves a marble clockwise the number of spaces equal to the number shown on the dice.
 If a six is rolled, that player gets another turn.